fishcus/KAP-manual/en/query/operator_function/function/intersect_function.en.md

   - `column_to_count`,  the column to be calculated and applied on distinct count, required to be added as **Precise count distinct** measure
   - `column_to_filter`, the varied dimension
   - `filter_value_list`, the value of the varied dimensions listed in `array[]`, A single element in an array can map multiple values.
 By default, the '|' is split.
-You can set `kylin.query.udf.intersect.separator` in `kylin.properties` to configure the separator.
+You can set `kylin.query.intersect.separator` in `kylin.properties` to configure the separator.

 - Query Example